DevVladikNT/PicEditNT/README.md

 This is my android app for editing pictures.

 It has some filters:
+- Pixel
+- Dark
+- Circuit
+- DarkYellow
+- Neon
 - BlackWhite
+- Lining
 - ColorShifts
+- Defocusing
 - Cyberpunk
-- Defocusing
-- Circuiting image
+- Petrol

 Moreover, you can setup your own filter.